1

 Learning objective: After this step you will be able to design and implement a complete React application that integrates components, props, state, lists, conditional rendering, and composition.

-The Training Wheels Come Off
+The Training Wheels Are Off

 Requirements